srukshan98/SmartChipContainer/projects/ngs-chip-container/README.md

 @NgModule({
   imports: [
     NgsChipContainerModule.forRoot({
+      maxChipCount: 3, // Default Number of chips to be shown
+      tooltipLinebreak: true, // Default line break configuration for Tooltips
-      maxChipCount: 3 // Default Number of chips to be shown })
+      maxCharCount: 3, // Default Number of characters for chips to be shown })
   ]
 })